 I grew up in the military.
-My father was stationed at Fort Knox, Kentucky.
-I was between the ages of 9 and 10 years old.
-When
+My father was stationed at Fort Knox, Kentucky and I was between the ages of 9 and 10 years

 Neither one of us are TV people.
 We do not have cable or satellite television.
-We like to read or play board games.
-And of course
+We like to read, playing cards or

 Remember, imagination is a terrible thing to waste.